 4. Manage memberships better

-It is no shocker that services and training-based businesses go a long run only because of loyal memberships.
+It is no shocker that services and training-based businesses go a long run only because of loyal memberships and die-hard members.
 Apart from giving a guaranteed foundation to your revenues, it is primarily the recurring income that’s steady and predictable in running your studio.
 According to a study, one member in a fitness studio is worth an average of $517 to a facility each year.

-So, upgrade your membership offers with exciting discounts or customized packages for your clients.
+So, upgrade your membership offers with exciting discounts or customized packages for your clients to help facilitate a growing business.
 Innovate with membership options.
 Do enough groundwork on your clients’ needs like mentioned before, and try selling them classes in attractive packages they can’t deny.
 Adopt measures like easy walk-ins, easy check-ins to any pilates class of their choice, whenever they want, or even a free class as a loyalty reward!